-- (2) Where the University of Sydney takes responsibility for issuing a CAAW, the College Director or delegate will: - (a) Inform the DHA of the nominated dates for which responsibility has been accepted for approving the student's accommodation, support and general welfare arrangements; - (b) ensure any adults involved in or providing accommodation and welfare arrangements to the student have WWCCs; - (c) provide staff and students under 18 with relevant information on how to report critical incidents, manage emergency situations and handle welfare arrangements if they are disrupted for students under 18 years of age; - (d) maintain up-to-date records of the student's contact details including the contact details of the student's parent(s), legal guardian or any adult responsible for the student's welfare; - (e) inform the DHA within 24 hours if the College is no longer able to approve the student's welfare arrangements; and - (f) inform the University of Sydney as soon as practicable if the student will be cared for by a parent or nominated relative approved by DHA and a CAAW is no longer required.
-The College will make arrangements to cancel the CAAW as required by the National Code 2018. - (3) By issuing a CAAW, the University of Sydney does not take over legal responsibility for a student.
-The student's parent(s)/legal guardian(s) remain at all times legally responsible for the student. - (4) Where the University of Sydney is no longer able to approve the welfare arrangements of a student, the College Director or delegate must make all reasonable efforts to ensure that the student's parents or legal guardians are notified immediately. - (5) If the College Director or delegate is unable to contact a student and has concerns for the student's welfare, the College Director or delegate will make all reasonable efforts to locate the student, including notifying the police, the caregiver and any other relevant Commonwealth, state or territory agencies as soon as practicable, and parents/ legal guardians. - (6) Where the University of Sydney is responsible for the accommodation, support and general welfare arrangements of a student under the age of 18, if the College suspends or cancels the enrolment of the student, The University of Sydney will continue to approve the welfare arrangement for the student until evidence is provided of either: - (a) the student has alternative welfare arrangements approved by another registered provider, - (b) care of the student by a parent or nominated relative is approved by the DHA, - (c) the student leaves Australia and a VEVO check confirms this, - (d) the College has notified the DHA under Standard 5.3.6 of the National Code that The University of Sydney is no longer able to approve the student's welfare arrangements or under Standard 5.5 of the National Code that it has taken the required action after not being able to contact the student. - (7) If the College enrols a student under the age of 18 who has welfare arrangements approved by another registered provider, the College Director or delegate will inform the student the receiving registered provider must: - (a) negotiate the transfer date for welfare arrangements with the College to ensure there is no gap; and - (b) inform the student of their visa obligation to maintain their current welfare arrangements until the transfer date or have alternate welfare arrangements approved or return to their home country until the new approved welfare arrangements take effect.
+- (1) The College will only enrol international students under the age of 18 if their accommodation, support and welfare arrangements meet the requirements of the Accommodation and Caregiver Policy and Procedure. - (2) Where the College takes responsibility for issuing a CAAW, the College Director or delegate will: - (a) Inform the DHA of the nominated dates for which responsibility has been accepted for approving the student's accommodation, support and general welfare arrangements; - (b) ensure any adults involved in or providing accommodation and welfare arrangements to the student have WWCCs; - (c) provide staff and students under 18 with relevant information on how to report critical incidents, manage emergency situations and handle welfare arrangements if they are disrupted for students under 18 years of age; - (d) maintain up-to-date records of the student's contact details including the contact details of the student's parent(s), legal guardian or any adult responsible for the student's welfare; - (e) inform the DHA within 24 hours if the College is no longer able to approve the student's welfare arrangements; and - (f) will make arrangements to cancel the CAAW as required by the National Code 2018 as soon as practicable if the student will be cared for by a parent or nominated relative approved by DHA and a CAAW is no longer required. - (3) By issuing a CAAW, the College does not take over legal responsibility for a student.
+The student's parent(s)/legal guardian(s) remain at all times legally responsible for the student. - (4) Where the College is no longer able to approve the welfare arrangements of a student, the College Director or delegate must make all reasonable efforts to ensure that the student's parents or legal guardians are notified immediately. - (5) If the College Director or delegate is unable to contact a student and has concerns for the student's welfare, the College Director or delegate will make all reasonable efforts to locate the student, including notifying the police, the caregiver and any other relevant Commonwealth, state or territory agencies as soon as practicable, and parents/ legal guardians. - (6) Where the College is responsible for the accommodation, support and general welfare arrangements of a student under the age of 18, if the College suspends or cancels the enrolment of the student, the College will continue to approve the welfare arrangement for the student until evidence is provided or either: - (a) the student has alternative welfare arrangements approved by another registered provider,

+- (b) care of the student by a parent or nominated relative is approved by the DHA, - (c) the student leaves Australia and a VEVO check confirms this, - (d) the College has notified the DHA under Standard 5.3.6 of the National Code that The University of Sydney is no longer able to approve the student's welfare arrangements or under Standard 5.5 of the National Code that it has taken the required action after not being able to contact the student. - (7) If the College enrols a student under the age of 18 who has welfare arrangements approved by another registered provider, the College Director or delegate will inform the student the receiving registered provider must: - (a) negotiate the transfer date for welfare arrangements with the College to ensure there is no gap; and - (b) inform the student of their visa obligation to maintain their current welfare arrangements until the transfer date or have alternate welfare arrangements approved or return to their home country until the new approved welfare arrangements take effect.